In highly urbanised cities where green spaces are a rarity, municipal parks serve as valuable lung spaces, says Pauline Deborah R.

 Urban parks are indeed paradises on earth, as they benevolently provide pleasure under pressure.

 It is the unsaid duty of every one to demonstrate stewardship through conservation and appreciation of green spaces by adapting the following dos and don’ts.

-Shun away from plucking flowers or fruits or breaking branches for vegetative propagation at home.
+l Shun plucking flowers or fruits or breaking branches for vegetative propagation at home.

 l Avoid vandalising the infrastructure and marking graffiti on tree trunks.

 l Do not underestimate or take for granted the presence of a park in the neighbourhood.

 People who visit parks have a very important role in maintaining the aesthetics and decorum of the green space